anxods/cp-parallelism/p2/README.md

 ## 2nd exercise: Calculation of the number of primes lower than a certain value.
 Use of MPI Collective Communication

+We must implement three versions of the program:
+- [x] With MPI_Bcast and MPI_Reduce operations.
+- [ ] Creating MPI_FlattreeColective operation (which basically is the for loop of the p1 but adding the option of selecting which process we want the root to be).
+- [ ] Creating MPI_BinomialColective operation (same as before but with a binomial tree behaviour).

 Given code
 ```c
 #include <stdio.h>